"So," Fiona said.

 "Fine then.
 Don't scratch it."

 Norman watched as Fiona carefully removed the skull from the nylon clamps that held it in place.
 "Are you sure this is a good idea?" he said.
-"We're sure this guy doesn't work for the Barn or anything?
+"We're sure this guy doesn't work for the Barn or nothing?
 I mean, maybe that's why they grabbed Christian in the first place?
-To get their mitts on this?"
+To get their paws on this?"